Yaqing-Peng/new-email-pilot/README.md

 1. Open a new Chrome tab and navigate to `chrome://extensions`
 2. Enable Developer Mode (toggle in the top-right corner)
-3. Click "Load unpacked" and select the project folder (e.g., `gmail-ai-extension/dist`)
+3. Click "Load unpacked" and select the project folder (e.g., `email-pilot-chrome-extension/dist`)

 ## How to Use

-1. Open Gmail or Outlook in Chrome
+1. Open Gmail or Outlook in Chrome Canary
 2. Use the extension's buttons (e.g., Auto Write, Polish, Summarize) available in the email interface
 3. Follow on-screen prompts to leverage AI-powered features